Get To Know My Characters - Deputy Miles Johnson From Beyond the Bridge

 Despite the chaos surrounding him, Miles finds solace in small moments.
 A quiet cup of coffee, a brief conversation with a stranger, or a fleeting smile can make a difference.
 These little victories keep him grounded.
 They remind him that life still has beauty, even amid turmoil.

-The Complexity of Trust
+The Journey of Healing

 An Excerpt from Beyond the Bridge, by Martin Singer